“The greatest loneliness may not come from being alone, but from being unheard.”

 Postscript: What Happened to Michael Nelms?

-Many readers have written to ask what became of Michael Nelms, the man whose story inspired The Big Lonely.
-His journey struck a deep chord with those who have faced their own seasons of isolation and resilience.
+Many readers have asked what became of Michael Nelms.
+His story continues to resonate, especially for those who have faced their own seasons of isolation.

-If The Big Lonely moved you, you might also find meaning in our reflections on loneliness in later life and facing fear and finding freedom.
-Each begins, as Michael’s story did, with one person daring to stay open to life again.
+If The Big Lonely moved you, you may also find resonance in our reflections on loneliness in later life and facing fear and finding freedom.

 ⬇️⬇️ Join the conversation — share your thoughts below! ⬇️⬇️